 Désolé, la version française de cette page ne peut être offerte pour le moment.

-The markets for genetically engineered (also called genetically modified or GM) crops are dominated by five giant seed and agrochemical companies.
+The markets for genetically engineered (also called genetically modified or GM) crops are dominated by six giant seed and agrochemical companies.
 Before Bayer bought Monsanto in 2018, Monsanto was the world’s largest seed and biotechnology company, and Bayer was the world’s second-largest agrochemical company.
-Five companies now control 56% of the global seed market and 73% of the global pesticide market.
-Source: ETC Group, 2019
+Six companies now control 58% of the global seed market and 78% of the global pesticide market.
+Source: ETC Group, 2022

-- The two largest agrochemical companies, Bayer and Syngenta, now control 42% of the global agrochemical market.
+- The two largest agrochemical companies, Bayer and Syngenta Group, now control 41% of the global agrochemical market.

 These companies control most of the genetic engineered seeds planted in Canada and around the world: